adaltas/node-csv-docs/src/md/parse/api.md

 ## Callback API

+The signature is `parse(data, [options], callback)`.

-The [callback example](https://github.com/adaltas/node-csv-parse/blob/master/samples/api.callback.js) trakes the CSV string in the first argument and a user callback in the second argument.
+The [callback example](https://github.com/adaltas/node-csv-parse/blob/master/samples/api.callback.js) takes the CSV string in the first argument and a user callback in the second argument.
 The callback will received any error thrown by the CSV parser or an array of records object in the second argument. returns an array inside a user-provided callback.

-This example is available with the command `node samples/api.callback.js`.

 ```js
 const parse = require('csv-parse')